 Where to eat in Peru?
 At your service:

 - restaurants of international fast food chains (they can be found in large cities);

-- seaside restaurants (here you can enjoy a variety of dishes from fish and seafood);
+- seaside restaurants (here you can taste a variety of fish and seafood dishes);

 - cafes and restaurants where you can order dishes of Peruvian, European and other cuisines.